danfuzz/lactoserv/README.md

   * Only sparingly uses external module dependencies (via `npm`).
   * Notably, does _not_ depend on any other web application framework (Express, Fastify, etc.).
-* Built to be installed as a normal POSIX-ish service (though _without_ Node bundled into the installation).
+* Designed to be installed straightforwardly as a normal POSIX-ish service or via `systemd` (though _without_ Node bundled into the installation).
 * Developed using automated unit and integration tests.
 (As of this writing, test coverage stats indicate _decent_ but not _outstanding_ coverage.)